-Bond & Specialty Insurance markets and distributes the vast majority of its products in the United States through approximately 5,400 of the same independent agencies and brokers that distribute Business Insurance's products in the United States.
+Bond & Specialty Insurance markets and distributes the vast majority of its products in the United States through approximately 5,000 of the same independent agencies and brokers that distribute Business Insurance's products in the United States.
 Bond & Specialty Insurance builds relationships with well-established, independent insurance agencies and brokers.
 In selecting new independent agencies and brokers to distribute its products, Bond & Specialty Insurance considers, among other attributes, each agency's or broker's profitability, financial stability, staff experience and strategic fit with its operating and marketing plans.
 Once an agency or broker is appointed, its ongoing performance is closely monitored.
-Bond & Specialty Insurance, in conjunction with Business Insurance, continues to make investments in enhanced technology to provide real-time interface capabilities with its independent agencies and brokers.
+Bond & Specialty Insurance continues to make investments to enable real-time interface capabilities with its independent agencies and brokers.

-Bond & Specialty Insurance utilizes underwriting, claims, engineering, actuarial and product development disciplines for specific accounts and industries, in conjunction with extensive amounts of proprietary data gathered and analyzed over many years, to facilitate its risk selection process and develop pricing parameters.
-The Company utilizes both standard industry forms and proprietary forms for the insurance policies it issues.
+Bond & Specialty Insurance utilizes underwriting, claims, engineering, actuarial and product development disciplines for specific accounts and industries, together with extensive amounts of proprietary data gathered and analyzed over many years, as well as third-party data, to facilitate its risk selection process and develop pricing parameters.
+Bond & Specialty Insurance utilizes both standard industry forms and proprietary forms for the insurance policies it issues.